Polish Beauty Veronica Bielik Showcases Her Incredible Figure In Thong Bikini

-Veronica was sitting outside on a deck which overlooked an area that included a sidewalk surrounded by tropical greenery and trees.
-Because of the angle of the snap, it was impossible to see what she was siting on, except to say that it was a cushion.
+Veronica sat outside on a deck which overlooked an area that included a sidewalk surrounded by tropical greenery and trees.
+Because of the angle of the snap, it was impossible to see what she was siting on, though what looked like a cushion could be seen beneath her.

-The photo captured the beauty from behind at a side angle as she sat with her legs hanging over the edge of cushion.
+The photo captured the beauty from behind at a side angle as she sat with her legs hanging over the edge of her seat.
 She looked stunning in her peach colored two-piece swimsuit, which flattered her tan skin.
-The bottoms featured a ruched seam, and their revealing nature made Veronica’s booty a main focal point of the image.
+The bottoms featured a ruched seam and their revealing nature made Veronica’s booty a main focal point of the image.

-Veronica turned her torso to face the camera — an angle that gave her fans a nice look at the side of her bustline in the swimsuit top.
-She arched her back slightly, showing off her slender waist.
+She turned her torso to face the camera, giving her fans a nice look at the side of her bustline in the swimsuit top.
+She arched her back slightly to show off her slender waist.
 The smooth skin on her lower back and her shapely thighs were also prominent in the picture.

 The beauty smiled as her long hair cascaded in waves down her back.
-She looked to be wearing a light application of makeup that included eye shadow, eyeliner and blush on the apples of her cheeks.
-She also wore a rose shade of lipstick on her full lips.
+She looked to be wearing a light application of makeup that included eye shadow, eyeliner, and blush on the apples of her cheeks.
+She also wore a rose shade on her full lips.

 In the post’s caption, the model said she missed being in the tropical country.